Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 The attacker needs to gain access to the server's power cord, or maybe the building's power panel then attach some dongle.
 Then they need to somehow gain access to a air gapped machine on a secure network in what is likely a secured facility.
 Once they do that, they then gain access to the server and install malware that will send semaphores by upping CPU use.

 While an interesting laboratory experiment, I'm not really all that concerned.
-I do predict it showing up in the next Mission: Impossible installment,
+I do predict it showing up in the next Mission: Impossible installment, though

 Re: (Score:2)